Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Discussion

-In future work we hope to demonstrate the continued success of Bayesian nonparametrics in modeling complex data while demonstrating the additional benefit that Bayesian and Bayesian nonparametric methods have in providing a natural representation of uncertainty quantification of our results and predictions while having a theoretically motivated methodology of adapting model complexity to the data.
+In future work we hope to extend our accelerated sampler to nonparametric latent factor models, like with Indian buffet process-based models.
+However, it is less obvious how to propose new feature in an accelerated manner for feature allocation models, like in IBP-based models.
+One possible data-driven proposal mechanism we could use here is to propose new features based on the residuals of the observed data with its instantiated features.
+We could propose new features based on which observations have the largest residual error, which suggests that there are remaining uninstantiated features which could be present in the data.
+Moreover, we hope to demonstrate the continued success of Bayesian nonparametrics in modeling complex data while demonstrating the additional benefit that Bayesian and Bayesian nonparametric methods have in providing a natural representation of uncertainty quantification of our results and predictions while having a theoretically motivated methodology of adapting model complexity to the data.